ObelusFamily/Anythink-Market-9olgn/backend/README.md

 The Anythink Market backend is Node web app written with [Express](https://expressjs.com/)

+## Getting started

+Make sure your server is up and running to serve requests.
+To make sure server is up and running - open http://localhost:3000/api/ping in your browser

 ## Dependencies

 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - For generating JWTs used by authentication